1. Home

 • Kibana

-(plus filebeats which is deployed on the server the GLU.Engine is running to gather and deliver the logs to either Logstash or ElasticSearch depending on the configuration.)
+Additionally, Filebeat is deployed on the server where the GLU.Engine is running to gather and deliver logs to either Logstash or Elasticsearch based on the configuration.

 Optional Network Prerequisites for Elastic Stack